UC and Cambridge University Press Agree to Open Access Publishing Deal

 - Author choice: Authors who prefer to publish behind the paywall will be able to opt out and do so.
 Authors retain control of how and where they want to publish their research.

 As we work with Cambridge over this summer and fall to define the new workflow, we will seek faculty input to ensure that the new open access publishing process will be as simple and user-friendly as possible.

 - 110 of the society journals that Cambridge publishes are not currently included in the new open access model, because Cambridge’s agreements with those societies do not permit open access publishing at this time.
 Both UC and Cambridge hope to make open access available in more of these journals in future.
 (UC will have full subscription reading access to those journals.)

 - Book publishing with Cambridge is also not affected, as the new agreement only covers journals.
 However, book authors interested in publishing open access should check out the TOME Open Access Monograph Fund, a separate five-year pilot UC Davis is participating in, which can cover the costs associated with open access book publication up to $15,000.
-(Other book publishers that participate in TOME are listed here.)

 The three-year agreement with Cambridge is designed as a pilot.
 As we design and implement this new open access publishing process, the library will stay in close communication with faculty so that we can continue to refine the model.
 What we learn will inform how we work with Cambridge and other publishers in the future.

 If you have questions about the UC/Cambridge agreement or open access publishing in general, please contact the library at OAsupport@ucdavis.edu.